gtheler/2021-presentation/README.md

    - Might need credentials even for RO
  * Version reporting
    - Executables must allow `--version`
-   - Libaries must provide an API call
+   - Libraries must provide an API call
  * The files needed to solve a problem should be simple & traceable by a DVCS

 :::